imballinst/oas-typescript/docs/docs/nodejs-server-stubs/01-concepts.md

 <!--SNIPEND-->

-The function receives `ctx` and `securityObject`, the former comes from Koa whereas the latter comes from the OpenAPI specification.
+The function receives `headers` and `securityObject`, the former comes from request whereas the latter comes from the OpenAPI specification.
 The function returns a resolved Promise (if validation is successful) and a rejected Promise (if validation fails).
 A modified security middleware helper looks like this:

 <!--SNIPSTART middleware-helpers {"highlightedLines": "6-26"}-->